 Before You Say “I Do”: The Uncomfortable (but Essential) Conversations Every Couple Should Have

-You might be skipping premarital counseling because everything feels fine.
+You’re planning a wedding.
+Everything in your relationship feels fine.
 No red flags, no big dramas, no glaring incompatibilities.
 So why poke the bear?

 But here’s the truth: no one has ever said, “I wish we talked less before getting married.”